 Primrose oil has also been found effective in helping women with cramps.
 However, there is no scientific evidence to support this (1).
 Similarly, there is also little concrete evidence to support the theory that these teas are helping with menstrual cramps (4).
 Therefore, make sure you check with your doctor before using any of these herbal products to alleviate menstrual pain.

 Anti-inflammatory foods help in reducing inflammation.
 They also help in fighting cramps naturally by promoting blood flow and relaxing the uterus.
-As we said, menstrual pain occurs when your blood vessels constrict and restrict proper blood flow.
+As we said, menstrual pain can occur when your blood vessels constrict and restrict proper blood flow.
 Some examples of the best anti-inflammatory foods you can consider are pineapples, turmeric, strawberries, salmon, almonds, tomatoes, walnuts, and ginger.

 Water is one of the best drinks to alleviate menstrual pain.
 According to WebMD, it does not fight menstrual pain directly but rather indirectly by reducing bloating (1).
 Experts recommend keeping a water bottle close by before and during menstruation.
 You can try to enhance the flavor by adding some mint leaves or squeezing some lemon.